danramteke/danramteke.github.com/src/pages/blog/2019-07-10-reordering-collectionview.markdown

 layout: layout:BlogLayout
 ---

+# Reordering UICollectionViews with Custom UICollectionView Layouts

-I was implenting drag-and-drop for re-ordering a `UICollectionView` with a custom `UICollectionViewLayout` subclass.
+I was implementing drag-and-drop for re-ordering a `UICollectionView` with a custom `UICollectionViewLayout` subclass.
 And I ran into a gotcha.

 In my layout's `func layoutAttributesForElements(in rect: CGRect)` method, I was referencing my underlying view model to get the number of items in each section.
 However, UIKit was giving me odd behaviors, including many `NSInternalInconsistencyException`'s.